formifan2002/signalk-ais-navionics-converter/README.md

 IMPORTANT: The following are required for the plugin to function:
   - a valid GPS position (visible in the SignalK Data Browser) in navigation.position
-  - MMSI of your own vessel maintained in SignalK server setting (Server → Settings)
+  - MMSI of your own vessel maintained in SignalK server settings (Server → Settings)

 ## Content